The Best Coffee Shops In Osaka You Shouldn’t Miss

 I discovered Streamer Coffee Company while living in Tokyo for the first six months of our Japan stay, and it quickly became a staple in my coffee shop roster.

-The Streamer Coffee Company in Shinsaibashi is a solid coffee shop in my books due to its delicious strong lattes the size of my face, its hearty breakfast sandwiches—perfect for the morning after having too much Sake—, its ample seating space, and its reliable wifi— which believe me, it is a rarity in Osaka.
+The Streamer Coffee Company in Shinsaibashi is one of the best coffee shops in Osaka in my books due to its delicious strong lattes the size of my face, its hearty breakfast sandwiches—perfect for the morning after having too much Sake—, its ample seating space, and its reliable wifi— which believe me, it’s a rarity in Osaka.

-They also have delicious non-coffee options such as fresh ginger lemon tea, a small variety of pastries, and the Japanese staple; the hotdog.
+They also have delicious non-coffee options such as fresh ginger lemon tea, a small variety of pastries, and the Japanese staple: the hotdog.

-A 10/10 spot, and one of the best coffee shops in Osaka as an all-rounder.
+A 10/10 spot and one of the best coffee shops in Osaka as an all-rounder.

 Address: 1 Chome-10-19 Nishishinsaibashi, Chuo Ward, Osaka, 542-0086, Japan